eliagrady/boily/README.md

 ## Browser tests

 To run your unit tests in the browser, do `npm run browser`, and open `port 8080`.
 Hot module replacement (WDS) are supported.

+## Rewire

+Rewire are supported through the `babel-plugin-rewire plugin`.
+It is useful for writing tests, specifically to mock the dependencies of the module under test.
+Examples and tests are included.

 ## Coveralls